mfabrin/cart-api/CONTRIBUTING.md

 ## Running Tests

 I've prepared two types of test:
-- One to test NodeJS server endpoints
+- the first one to test NodeJS server endpoints
-- Other one to test functions that calculate cart total price and single item price based on policies.
+- the second one to test functions that calculate cart total price and single item price based on policies.

 This is the command to run tests for endpoints